Making decisions is an common part of writing code, so in this section we will cover functions in Clojure that help us take decisions.

 Suggested approach

-to match the reason with the different excuses you want to generateOnce you have tried to solve this exercise, take a look at the suggested example
+let function for the value of reasoncond to match the reason with the different excuses you want to generateOnce you have tried to solve this exercise, take a look at the suggested example

 Note: This example could have also used the

-to the value of the excuse, eg. “sick”.
-The main difference is that the name assignment only works within thelet
+deffunction to assign the namereasonto the value of the excuse, eg. “sick”.
+The main difference is that the name assignment only works within theletfunction, meaning that once the closing bracket)of theletfunction is reached then the namereasoncan no longer be used.

 case

-funciton, simply returning an expression based on which value matches the case.
+The case function is slightly simpler version of the cond funciton, simply returning an expression based on which value matches the case.

 In our example, we have joined an international company and we want our code to speak a few different languages.
 Lets set the language we want to greet people in and return the appropriate message.